 Charles M. Tatelbaum

-For more than 50 years, Mr. Tatelbaum has focused his practice on bankruptcy and creditors’ rights issues, complex business litigation, Uniform Commercial Code transactions and lender liability litigation and other types of secured transactions, as well as domestic and international letters of credit.
+For more than 55 years, Mr. Tatelbaum has focused his practice on bankruptcy and creditors’ rights issues, complex business litigation, Uniform Commercial Code transactions and lender liability litigation, and other types of secured transactions, as well as domestic and international letters of credit.
+For the last eight years, he has been a Director of the Fort Lauderdale law firm Tripp Scott Mr. Tatelbaum where he also serves as Chairman of the creditors’ rights and bankruptcy practice group.

 He is well versed in dealing with all aspects of domestic and international letters of credit from the transactional stage through litigation.

-For seven years, Mr. Tatelbaum was an adjunct professor at the University of Maryland School of Law teaching courses in creditors’ rights and the Uniform Commercial Code, and now serves as an Emeritus member on the Board of Visitors of the Francis King Carey School of Law at the University of Maryland where he was also Chair of the Maryland Law School Club., and is a Board and Executive Committee member of the Board of Governors of The Shepard Broad School of Law and Nova Southeastern University.
+For seven years, Mr. Tatelbaum was an adjunct professor at the University of Maryland School of Law teaching courses in creditors’ rights and the Uniform Commercial Code and now serves as an Emeritus member on the Board of Visitors of the Francis King Carey School of Law at the University of Maryland where for five years he was also Chair of the Maryland Law School Club.
+He currently also is a Board and Executive Committee member of the Board of Governors of The Shepard Broad School of Law and Nova Southeastern University where he co-chairs the Board’s Outreach Committee.
 For several years, he was hired by the Federal Judicial Center to provide training to bankruptcy judges throughout the country at their annual educational retreats.
-Mr. Tatelbaum, as counsel to the National Association of Credit Management (NACM) and Vice President of Research for the American Bankruptcy Institute, authored a number of the provisions of the bankruptcy law changes that were signed into law in April 2005.
+Mr. Tatelbaum, as counsel to the National Association of Credit Management (NACM) and Vice President of Research for the American Bankruptcy Institute, authored a number of the provisions of the bankruptcy law changes that were signed into law in April 2005 and has testified before US Senate and House committees six times.

-Mr. Tatelbaum is active in community and civic affairs having served for six years as a member of the Board of Friends of WLRN (NPR and PBS for South Florida), and also having served as Treasurer for one year and Chair of the Board for two years.
-Mr. Tatelbaum also currently serves on the Board and Executive Committee of South Florida PBS (WPBT and WXEL).
-Mr. Tatelbaum also serves on the Board of Hispanic Unity of Florida, where he is the immediate past Board Chair.
-He is also a member of the Board of the Florida Center For Investigative Reporting and pro bono counsel for the Rio Vista Civic Association.
+Mr. Tatelbaum is active in the community and civic affairs having served for six years as a member of the Board of Friends of WLRN (NPR and PBS for South Florida), and also has served as Treasurer for one year and Chair of the Board for two years.
+As a result of that service, in 2012 he received the Arts Hero Award Issued by the Arts & Business Council of Miami, and in 2013 he received the Best of Miami 2013 award by "Miami Today" for service to the arts in South Florida.
+Mr. Tatelbaum currently serves on the Board and Executive Committee of South Florida PBS (WPBT, WXEL, and the Health Channel) while also serving as the Board’s Budget and Finance Committee chair.
+Mr. Tatelbaum also is a Board member emeritus of Hispanic Unity of Florida, where he was a past Board Chair.
+He is pro bono counsel for the Rio Vista Civic Association.
+Until its merger, Mr. Tatelbaum was a Board member and pro bono legal counsel for the Florida Center for Investigative Reporting.

-Outside of the practice of law, after having completed the requisite courses at Clown U. in New York, Mr. Tatelbaum has each year since 2011 participated as a clown in the annual Macy’s Thanksgiving Day Parade.
+Outside of the practice of law, after having completed the requisite courses at Clown U. in New York, Mr. Tatelbaum has each year since 2011 participated as a clown in the annual Macy’s Thanksgiving Day Parade, and on weekends, enjoys golf and motorcycle riding.

 Member, Editorial Board, Maryland Law Review (1965-1966)